by Dr. Kim Grengs, Parent Coach

 Reading to your child creates a bond of trust and lets them know they are important.
 It is a time that both of you can look forward to spending time together.
 Parental beliefs and attitudes about reading have a large effect on children.

 Seven ways reading benefits children:

 1. Improve language skills

 5. Awareness of the world using background knowledge

 6. Develop empathy

 In addition, children whose parents read them five books a day enter kindergarten having heard 1.4 million more words than children who were never read to.
 Even children who had one book read to them a day hear about 290,000 more words than those who do not get read to at all.
 Children that are read to are more likely to pick up reading skills more quickly and easily.

-Board books were found to have around 140 words in print and picture books had an average of 228.
+Board books have around 140 words in print and picture books had an average of 228.